LJPZebra/OLU/1P_Multicolor_System.md

 ### Now let's align the system
 * Fill the sample chamber with water and add a drop of ????mM fluorescein to visualize the laser.
 Switch-on the laser at low power until you can see the fluorescence laser profile.
-Be careful not to look directly into the laser and to keep working at low power (<1mW after excitation objective)) for alignment.
+Be careful not to look directly into the laser and to keep working at low power (<1mW after excitation objective) for alignment.
 * The use of fluorescein requires cleaning with ethanol or isopropanol after alignment to remove residual fluorophores that may cause image noise.
-* It is also possible to use an agarose cylinder and observe the scattered light from laser, to do this remove the filter between the detection objective and the camera and follow the same procedure.
+* It is also possible to use an agarose cylinder and observe the scattered light from the laser, to do this remove the filter between the detection objective and the camera and follow the same procedure.

 <img width="200" alt="Picture of laser" src="https://user-images.githubusercontent.com/38736127/186088660-4590242d-2d1e-4357-8bcd-4d5d63d3d97d.jpg">